 This is the second category that sets the Starfish model apart.
 Things to do ‘more of’ are similar to the ‘keep doing’ category, but that could further improve the process by increasing frequency.
 This could be things like communication, frequency of QA, or whatever best fits your team’s needs.

-You could even experiment with some items from the ‘keep doing’ category to see if there is a possibility of the process being improved by increasing the frequency of some actions.
-Once you’ve accomplished a good dialogue on this topic, you can move onto the more complex portion of this retrospective model: ‘Start doing.’
+You could even experiment with some items from the ‘keep doing’ category.
+There might be a possibility that you could improve the process by increasing the frequency of some actions.
+Once you’ve accomplished a good dialogue here, you can move onto the more complex portion of the retrospective: ‘Start doing.’

 As already mentioned, this step will eat up a bit more time than the expected ten minutes from the past four steps.
 The ‘start’ step is where your team can really bring together their creative thinking, research, and past working experience to suggest completely new steps and ideas to bring to the process in the next iteration.

-Maybe it would be effective to add a more specialized team member, maybe there is a type of QA test that isn’t being run that would be helpful, maybe someone on your team thinks it would be beneficial to entirely change an app you’re using or move to a different host.
+Maybe it would be effective to add a more specialized team member.
+Maybe there is a type of QA test that the team isn’t running that would be helpful.
+Or, maybe someone thinks it would be beneficial to entirely change an app or move to a different host.
 No idea is a bad idea when it comes to this step.

 Allow as much time as necessary for every team member to be able to fully express themself.
 This step should encourage a lot of open dialogue.
-After everyone has suggested every idea that they’ve come up with, as a team, you should narrow it down to just a few possible options that the whole team can support to try changing up for the next iteration.
+After everyone suggests all their ideas the team will narrow it down to a few options together.
+The options that everyone agrees on are the best to start changing in the next iteration.

-While the number of good ideas offered up could be almost limitless, it’s not wise to change too much at once about your process.
+While there’s probably an infinite number of good ideas, it’s not wise to change too much at once.
 The adjustment and confusion that could cause would more likely end up being detrimental to the team’s productivity.
-Anything that didn’t make the cut for this time through the retrospective can always be brought up again at the end of the next iteration.
+You can always bring back something that didn’t make the cut in the next retrospective.

-After narrowing down the items you’re going to pursue, work together to create a plan of how to implement these new ideas.
-It might work best to assign one or two team members to be in charge of researching or implementing these ideas to make sure they receive the necessary follow-through to allow the team to succeed.
+After narrowing down the items to pursue, work together to create a plan of how to implement these new ideas.
+It might work best to assign one or two team members to be in charge of research or implementation.
+That way, you can make sure they receive the necessary follow-through to allow the team to succeed.

 This retrospective offers more dimension than many other options available.
 If you think it could benefit your team and processes, it’s a great one to try out!
 With minimal information and preparation to get started for the first time, it’s a no-brainer (just like the starfish!).